-Product Review ๐Ÿ“… January 2026 ยท โฑ 9 min read ยท ๐Ÿ”„ Updated Mar 2026
+Product Review ๐Ÿ“… January 2026 ยท โฑ 9 min read ยท ๐Ÿ”„ Updated June 2026

 7 Best Sleep Masks in 2026 (Tested for Full Blackout)

 The lamp across the street is ruining your REM sleep.
-We tested 14 sleep masks across 30 nights to find the ones that actually deliver total darkness โ€” without sliding off your face at 3am.
+We bought and tested 14 sleep masks across 30 nights โ€” running a standardized light-leak test on each โ€” to find the few that actually deliver total darkness without sliding off your face at 3am.
+No freebies, no sponsorships: just the masks that held a real blackout seal all night.

 By Harry Soul โ€” SleepWiseReviews

-Independent Sleep Researcher ยท Updated March 2026
+Independent Sleep Researcher ยท Updated June 2026

 Affiliate Disclosure: This article contains affiliate links.
 We earn a small commission if you purchase through our links at no extra cost to you.
 Full disclosure โ†’